A Complete Guide to Sailing, Cruising and Flying to Wallis and Futuna

 The International Airport in Wallis and Futuna

-The main international airport in Wallis and Futuna is Hihifo Airport (WLS), located on Wallis Island near the capital, MataâUtu.
+The main international airport in Wallis and Futuna is Hihifo International Airport (WLS), located in the northern district of Wallis.
 Learn about the facilities and location of this airport in Airports in Wallis & Futuna: Where Can You Fly to in Wallis & Futuna?

 You can connect onward to Futuna via domestic flights from Wallis to Pointe Vele Airport (FUT).
 More information can be found in Domestic Flights in Wallis & Futuna: Your Guide to Interisland Flights.